Home > Articles > TT Cabling

 Capacitive Loading Switches, as found on the back of an MM Phono-amp

 It gets worse before it gets better!
 We mentioned MM carts have a higher output impedence.
 What does this mean?
 Well, it means the signal has less current to help it travel along the cable to the phono-amp.
-This means it's more affected by the cables themselves so the signal can become polluted by noise (hum) and other radio-frequency inteference, as well as crosstalk (signal bleed) between the left and right channels, which eaats into our stereo image.
+This means it's more affected by the cables themselves so the signal can become polluted by noise (hum) and other radio-frequency inteference, as well as crosstalk (signal bleed) between the left and right channels, which eats into our stereo image.
 The final nail in this electrical coffin is the capacitance we added to smooth out the response hump forms a filter with the inductance of the cartidge coil - and this results in phase-shift.
 This phase-shift can't be removed i.e. we're stuck with it!
 Its effect is to obscure detail in the all-important upper-mid-range and is often referred to as 'smear'.
 It's not sounding very promising is it!?!

 All MM carts - regardless of price - suffer from these fundamental electrical problems.
 So if you were thinking of spending £1000 or more on an MM cartridge and are now thinking this might be a waste of money, then we would be inclined to agree with you!